April 8, 2012, Europe

 About a year ago I decided to locate the grave of our cousin Willie Newman.
-This led to quite a research project and tracing his steps from his landing in Europe to his death in battle.
+This lead to quite a research project and tracing his steps from his landing in Europe to his death in battle in France.

 Please read Finding Willie